ankitanandy/dsa-primer/LinkedList.md

 - **Detecting a cycle in a linked list**: Use Floyd’s Cycle-Finding Algorithm (Tortoise and Hare).
 - **Finding the middle of a linked list**: Use two pointers, one moving twice as fast as the other.

+## Common Use Cases for Linked Lists
+1. **Dynamic Memory Allocation**: Lists that grow or shrink dynamically.
+2. **Implementing Stacks and Queues**.
+3. **Handling Large Data Streams**.
+4. **Chaining in Hash Tables**.

+## Identifying Linked List Problems in Interviews
+Look for these clues:
+- **Sequential Node Connections**: If the problem discusses elements connected via pointers or next references.
+- **Insert/Delete at Arbitrary Positions**: Linked lists are ideal for dynamic insertion/deletion.
+- **Reversing a List**: Common linked list reversal questions.
+- **Loop/Cycle Detection**: If the problem involves identifying cycles in a sequence.

 ## Example Problems and Solutions

 ### Problem 1: Reverse a Singly Linked List
 **Solution in C#:**
 ```csharp
 public class ListNode {
     public int val;
     public ListNode next;